Danyabikaram/azure-ai-chatbot/README.md

 ## Prerequisites for RAG deployment

-1.Create Azure Resources: -Azure Cognitive Search Service – to index and search documents.

-                         -Azure Storage Account – to store your documents.
+1.Create Azure Resources: Azure Cognitive Search Service – to index and search documents.And an Azure Storage Account – to store your documents.

 2.Upload Documents:In your Storage Account, create a Blob Container.
 Upload all the documents you want the chatbot to use for retrieval.

-3.Configure AI Models:In your Azure AI Foundry (previously created), add a Text Embedding Model to GPT-4o.

-                      This embedding model will be used for semantic search in your RAG pipeline.
+3.Configure AI Models:In your Azure AI Foundry (previously created), add a Text Embedding Model to GPT-4o.This embedding model will be used for semantic search in your RAG pipeline.

-4.Create an Index in Azure Search:Use the embedding model to create a search index.

-                                  this index will enable the chatbot to retrieve relevant document chunks.
+4.Create an Index in Azure Search:Use the embedding model to create a search index. this index will enable the chatbot to retrieve relevant document chunks.

 ## API configuration